gfgprojects/ecowheataly/clustering_pipeline/clustering_pipeline/output/README.md

-# Output files will be saved here
+Output files will be saved in dis folder